Marvel Noir: Punisher Noir

 The story begins in 1935 Manhattan with an unknown man, later to be identified as Frank Castle, waking up and turning on his radio, during which he is seen with several bullet marks across his back.
 In the following scenes, a radio broadcast airs detailing a lone vigilante, all the while the still unnamed man gets dressed, which includes preparing a couple grenades, knives, brass knuckles, and two pistols with the Punisher skull on them.
 Just as the man dons a mask with the same skull, the radio broadcast identifies the lone vigilante as the Punisher.

-Flashbacks detail Frank Castle's actions during the first World War, and provide the story behind the Punisher's famous logo.
+Flashbacks detail Frank Castle's actions during World War I, and provide the story behind the Punisher's famous logo.
 The logo was Frank's way of 'taking the piss' out of his wife's fear that he would be claimed by the angel of death.
 Frank Sr. is shown to be a skilled soldier, taking out an entire trench of Germans with a pair of pistols (the same pistols his son is seen using).
 After the war, he is traveling on a train, when he is ambushed by Noir's version of the Russian.
 After a brutal fight which takes Frank and the Russian onto the roof of the train, Frank manages to defeat the Russian by slipping a live grenade down his pants and kicking him off the train.

 In 1928, Frank's wife has died of cancer, and he is left to raise their son on his own.
 Frank teaches his son much of his combat knowledge, teaching the boy to shoot a gun and explaining the ins and outs of combat.
 Frank also refuses to pay protection money to the local crime boss (Dutch Schultz), earning the crime boss' wrath.
 Frank falls in with a gang of bullies, but eventually leaves the gang after refusing to rob a Church.
 Frank, however, is killed by a trio of hitmen hired by Dutch: Noir's version of Jigsaw, Barracuda, and a mystery assassin referred to as "She."
 Upon learning of his father's murder, Frank Jr. swears revenge on all those responsible.